ptr727/PlexCleaner/README.md

 Note that the [FileSystemWatcher](https://docs.microsoft.com/en-us/dotnet/api/system.io.filesystemwatcher) is not always reliable on Linux or NAS Samba shares.
 Also note that changes made directly to the underlying filesystem will not trigger when watching the SMB shares, e.g. when a Docker container writes to a mapped volume, the SMB view of that volume will not trigger.

-### Create Sidecar
+### Create and Update Sidecar

-The `createsidecar` command will create or re-create sidecar files.
+The `createsidecar` command will create or re-create and overwrite sidecar files.
 All existing state attributes will be deleted.

-### GetTagMap, GetMediaInfo, GetToolInfo, GetSidecarInfo
+The `updatesidecar` command will update the sidecar with current media tool information.
+Existing state attributes will be retained unless the media file had been modified.

+### Get  TagMap, Get MediaInfo, Get ToolInfo, Print Sidecar

 The `gettagmap` command will calculate and print attribute mappings between between different media information tools.